Thank you to Aleavia for sponsoring this post!

 But wait, what the heck are skin prebiotics?

 Probiotics are live bacteria and prebiotics are specialized plant fibers that act like a fertilizer for the probiotics.
-Here’s just a few ways of how prebiotics benefit the skin:
+Here are just a few ways of how prebiotics benefit the skin:

 - Prebiotics create ideal conditions for your skin bacteria to grow and flourish.